rohanshinde007/studentchatbot/README.md

 # studentchatbot
 This is an AI chatbot designed to provide mental health and emotional support to students

+note that you need to add .env file with your Gemini API key

 npm install
 Install dependencies: npm install express body-parser @google/generative-ai dotenv